Reasonable Space for the ${\lambda}$-Calculus, Logarithmically: The Space KAM

 where the links of the chain are generated by $\beta$-redexes having a variable as argument.
 On some families of terms, these chains keep growing, leading to the quadratic dependency of the number of transitions from $\sizeb\run$.

-\paragraph{Eager Garbage Collection.} Beside the malicious chains connected to unchaining, the \NaKAM is not parsimonious with space also because there is no garbage collection (shortened to GC).
+\paragraph{Eager Garbage Collection.} Besides the malicious chains connected to unchaining, the \OutKAM is not parsimonious with space also because there is no garbage collection (shortened to GC).
 In transition $\tokamsub$, the current environment is discarded, so something is collected, but this is not enough.
 It is thus natural to modify the machine as to maximize GC and space re-usage, that is, as to perform it \emph{eagerly}.

-\paragraph{The \SpKAM} The \NaKAM optimized with both eager GC and unchaining (both optimizations are mandatory for space reasonability) is here called \SpKAM and it is defined in \reffig{spkam}.
+\paragraph{The \CoKAM} The \OutKAM optimized with both eager GC and unchaining (both optimizations are mandatory for space reasonability) is here called \CoKAM and it is defined in \reffig{spkam}.
 The data structures, namely closures and (local) environments, are defined as before---the novelty concerns the machine transitions only.
-Unchaining is realized by transition $\tokamseav$, while eager garbage collection is realized mainly by transition $\tokambw$, which collects the argument if the variable of the $\beta$ redex does not occur.
-Transitions $\tokamseav$ and $\tokamseanv$ also contribute to implement the GC, by restricting the environment to the occurring variables, when the environment is propagated to sub-terms.
+Unchaining is realized by transition $\tokamseav$, while eager garbage collection is realized by transition $\tokambw$, which collects the argument if the variable of the $\beta$ redex does not occur, and by transitions $\tokamseav$ and $\tokamseanv$, by restricting the environment to the occurring variables, when the environment is propagated to sub-terms.
 As a consequence, we obtain the following invariant.

-\begin{lem}[Environment domain invariant] Let $\state$ be a \SpKAM reachable state.
+\begin{lem}[Environment domain invariant] Let $\state$ be a \CoKAM reachable state.
 Then $\dom\lenv = \fv\tm$ for every closure $(\tm,\lenv)$ in $\state$. \end{lem} Because of the invariant, which concerns also the closure given by the active term and the local environment of the state, the substitution transition $\tokamsub$ simplifies as follows:

-\paragraph{Sub-Term Pointers and Abstract Implementation} The abstract implementation of the \SpKAM is the same of the \NaKAM, but for a crucial point.
-For the \NaKAM, the size of a term $\size{\tmtwo}$ is given by $\log{\size{\tm_{0}}}$.
-We did not specify the addressing scheme used for such pointers, as the \NaKAM is space inefficient anyway.
-For the \SpKAM, we need a finer approach.
-Firstly, we impose that sub-term pointers are implemented as \emph{left addresses} (defined in \refsect{lambda-addresses}).
-Secondly, let ${\tt ladd}(\tmtwo,\tm_{0})$ be the left address of $\tmtwo$ in the initial code $\tm_0$.
-Then, the abstract implementation $I$ for the SpKAM is defined as for the \NaKAM except for the size of sub-terms, which is redefined as follows: